VIB-PSB/ksrates/doc/source/configuration.rst

     * **cacheDir** (only for Singularity) the directory where remote the Singularity image from Docker Hub is stored.
 When using a computing cluster it must be a shared folder accessible to all computing nodes.
     * **autoMounts** (only for Singularity) automatically mounts host paths in the executed container and allows the user to run the pipeline from any directory in a cluster [Default: true].
 It requires the `user bind control <https://sylabs.io/guides/3.7/admin-guide/configfiles.html?highlight=user%20bind%20control#bind-mount-management>`__ feature in Singularity installation, which is active by default.

-* The **executor** scope configures the underlying system where processes are executed:
+* The **executor** scope configures the underlying system where processes are executed and its overall resources to use:

     * **name** specifies the system type or HPC scheduler to be used (e.g. ``sge``, ``slurm``, ``local``; for more detail see the `Nextflow documentation <https://www.nextflow.io/docs/latest/executor.html>`__).
-    * **queueSize** sets the maximum number of tasks (e.g. jobs submitted to the cluster) simultaneously handled by the executor [Default: 100].
-Useful in case of CPU usage restriction policies.
-Set to 1 to configure a sequential workflow.
+    * **queueSize** sets the maximum number of tasks/Nextflow processes handled in parallel by the executor, i.e. for example the number jobs submitted simultaneously on a computer cluster) [Default: 100].
+Useful in case of CPU/core/slot usage restriction policies.
+Set to a value of 1 to configure a fully sequential workflow where no processes are run in parallel.
-    * **cpus** sets the maximum number of CPUs made available in the underlying system when using a ``local`` executor.
-Useful to limit the CPUs usage by Docker containers, which by default have no resource constraints.
+    * **cpus** sets the maximum number of CPUs/cores made available by the underlying system to the Nextflow pipeline when using a ``local`` executor (and only available for the ``local`` executor setting).
+Useful to limit CPU/core usage since by default all available CPUs/cores will be used by the ``local`` executor, i.e. when running the whole pipeline on the computer where Nextflow is launched.

 * The **process** scope defines the configuration for the processes of the *ksrates* pipeline: